mindspore-ai/docs/docs/mindspore/source_en/faq/distributed_parallel.md

 <br/>

-## Q：What can we do when single-machine multi-card training is successful, but after expanding the script to multi-machine multi-card, other hosts prompt all kinds of errors?
+## Q: What can we do when single-machine multi-card training is successful, but after expanding the script to multi-machine multi-card, other hosts prompt all kinds of errors?

 There are various types of errors reported.
 Here are a few typical ones: